JetBrains/teamcity-documentation/topics/multinode-setup.md

 <img src="multinode-setup.png" width="702" alt="TeamCity setup with two nodes"/>

-## Shared Data Directory

-The main TeamCity node and secondary nodes must be able to access and share the same [TeamCity Data Directory](teamcity-data-directory.md).

-Here are main recommendations on setting up the shared Data Directory:
-* For a high-availability setup, store it on a separate and well-performing machine, so it is accessible even when the main node goes down.
-* All TeamCity nodes’ machines should be able to access it in the read\/write modes.
-* The typical Data Directory mounting options are SMB and NFS.
-TeamCity uses the Data Directory as a regular file system so all basic file system operations should be supported.
-* The I/O operations count or I/O volume limits should not be restricted by the storage or mounting option.
-* Make sure to review performance guidelines for your storage solution.
-For example, increasing MTU for the network connection between the server and the storage usually increases the artifact transfer speed.

-### Disable Network Client Caches on Data Directory Mounts

-It is important that all the nodes "see" the current state of the shared Data Directory without delay.
-If this is not the case, it is likely to result in unstable behavior and frequent build log corruptions.

-If TeamCity nodes run on Windows with Data Directory shared via SMB protocol, make sure all the registry keys mentioned in [this article](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-7/ff686200(v=ws.10)) are set to 0 on all the TeamCity nodes.

-If the Data Directory is shared via NFS, make sure all nodes have the following option in their mount settings: `lookupcache=positive`.

-### Main Node Caches Directory

-If the main node accesses the Data Directory via a network location, it is highly recommended moving the `system/caches` directory to a [local disk](teamcity-data-directory.md#caches_folder).

-### Node-specific Data Directory

-Besides the Data Directory shared with the main server, a secondary node requires a _local_ Data Directory where it stores some caches, unpacked external plugins, and other configuration.

-On the first start of the node, the local Data Directory is automatically created as `<TeamCity Data Directory>/nodes/<node_ID>`.
-This is usually the location of the shared Data Directory used by all nodes.

-To reduce the load caused by extra IO requests from all nodes to the shared TeamCity Data Directory and to speed up the nodes\' access to data, we highly recommend redefining the location of the node-specific Data Directory to use the node\'s local disk.

-To define a new path to a local directory, use the `-Dteamcity.node.data.path` property in the TeamCity [start-up scripts](configuring-teamcity-server-startup-properties.md#Standard+TeamCity+Startup+Scripts).
-Read more [below](#Installing+Secondary+Node).

 ## High-Availability Setup

 ### Prerequisites

->The instructions are provided for TeamCity 2021.1 or later.
-If you use an earlier version, please refer to its [respective documentation](https://confluence.jetbrains.com/display/TW/Documentation).
->
-{type="note"}

 A basic HA setup must include the following components:
 * __Dedicated database server__: an external database server from the list of [supported databases](supported-platforms-and-environments.md#Supported+Databases).